edc4it/reveal.js-railroad/README.md

 **Important** notes:

 - We chose the "holder" to be `<script type="application/railroad">`
-- The containment script is **executed** using [`eval`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
+- The contained script is **executed** using [`eval`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
 This could be an enormous security risk if you don't know the authors of your slides.

 ## Quickstart